When creating content, you may need to insert special characters and symbols into your posts.

 For more information about using Smileys in WordPress, go here:

-(HTML Special Characters Helper – WordPress plugin)
+(HTML Special Characters Helper WordPress plugin)

-(Add HTML Special Characters Helper – plugin for WordPress)
+(Install HTML Special Characters Helper – plugin)

-(HTML Special Characters Helper)
+(HTML Special Characters section)

 (HTML Special Characters – See more link)

-(HTML Special Characters – Entire character list)
+(HTML Special Characters – Full list)

-(Character inserted into post in Visual mode)
+(Character inserted into post in Visual editor)

-(HTML Entities Button – plugin)
+(HTML Entities Button plugin for WordPress)

-(Add HTML Entities Button plugin)
+(Adding HTML Entities Button WordPress plugin)

-(HTML Entities Button Items)
+(HTML Entities Button Menu Functionality – Text Editor)

-This plugin allows you to convert special characters to HTML entities …
+The HTML Entities Button plugin allows you to convert special characters to HTML entities …

-(Convert special characters to HTML entities functionality)
+(Convert special characters to HTML entities button)

-(Convert HTML entities to special characters)
+(Convert HTML entities to special characters functionality)

 Add HTML entities while working in Text editor mode …

-(Add HTML entities)
+(Add HTML entities item)

-Add emoticons to your post content …
+Add emoticons to your text …

 Add WP Emojis to your content …